 This campground is well designed, with plenty of level sites, restrooms with nominal showers.
 You can often walk to the campers beach for a quick dip.
 To get to the very large beach with full showers/bathrooms, you need to drive several miles in this large park; not a problem if you have wheels.
 Friendly staff, and they keep common areas/facilities clean 2 times a day.
 Limited washer/dryers, due to some evidently broken for a long time.
 Beautiful area, we loved it and it is so close to Birmingham that you can even go into town for the day if desired.
 I'd pick this site again; wonderful.

 Beautiful scenery and LOTS to do.
 Just far enough from the city, but convenience when you need it.
 The park is quiet and tranquil at night.
 Plenty of kids playing in the day and you'll need to WATCH OUT for kids "darters" not paying attention.
 Be very aware of people being out walking, or riding bikes at night.
 Some sites do require skill and acute communication to get backed in.
 The staff are what Southern hospitality should be and they helped us at every turn with a smile.
-If I have only one complaint, it would be the BS way AL. adds fees to your stay.
-If you arrive late, your 5.5 miles from the gate to the campground.
+If I have only one complaint, it would be the BS fees AL. adds to your stay.
+If your arriving late, you'll be 5.5 miles from the gate to the campground.
 When you see the street light, take a left.
 Also be very aware of the ants.
 When you touch down, lay down the defense, because THEY ARE COMING.

 I love the park.
 For several seasons I hiked the trails 3 times a week.
 I took my canoe to the lake, spent weekends with friends and family at the campground, swam in the lake, visited the Wildlife Center, and even played golf.
 But I gave up on the Alabama State Park System.
 I was disappointed that nobody ever contacted me about volunteering opportunities.
 I went to the main office at least once a year for 5 years to inquire abut opportunities and to leave my contact information.
 I was disappointed that the Parks were seen as pure revenue source and not as a way to showcase the beauty of Alabama.
 I was very disappointed when Alabama decided to screw the State Parks and Greg Lein did not fight for his and our public land.
 He just followed the revenue and proposed building a resort Hotel into the park.
 No, not at the park but into the park destroying the beauty the parks were meant to protect ans showcase.
 I do not understand why I am paying taxes in Alabama and have to pay $5 every time I want to visit public land.
 I don't understand why children starting at 12 have to pay $5 entrance fee.
 I am glad that we have 2 more mountains that are free to visit.
 I'd rather donate money to grassroots organization than paying money to a State Park system that closes public parks and is selling off our land.
 Oak Mountain is beautiful but the Alabama State Park system is rotten.